Carcassonne: Board Game Review

 That was probably the inspiration for this game which evolves around building castles, roads, farms and cloisters in the area of the famous town.
 Carcassonne is a tile laying game for the whole family.
 There are 72 land tiles that depict farmland, roads, cities and cloisters.
-Each player starts out with 7 followers (meeples) which are his supply and can be used as farmers, thiefs, knights or monks during the game by placing them on a newly placed tile.
+Each player starts out with 7 followers (meeples) which are his supply and can be used as farmers, thiefs, knights or monks during the game

 At the start of the game, each player places one of his followers on the score board to be used as a score marker.